verus-lang/verus-analyzer/README.md

 The problem is that the protocol that `rust-analyzer` uses to talk to the proc-macro server changes as Rust versions change.
-However, `verus-analyzer` evolves more slowly and hence can't talk to the proc-macro server in the latest versions of Rust.
+However, `verus-analyzer` evolves more slowly and hence can't always talk to the proc-macro server in the latest versions of Rust.

 If your code doesn't use proc macros, then the simplest solution is to look in the settings for the extension and make sure they are disabled (e.g., `"verus-analyzer.procMacro.enable": false,`).

-If your code does use proc macros, then you'll need to install an older Rust toolchain; specifically 1.79, e.g., `rustup toolchain install 1.79.0-aarch64-apple-darwin`.
+If your code does use proc macros, then you'll need to install an older Rust toolchain (e.g., for 1.79, use `rustup toolchain install 1.79.0-aarch64-apple-darwin`).
 Then you'll need to add these settings to your VS Code `settings.json` file:
 ```
 "verus-analyzer.server.extraEnv": { "RUSTUP_TOOLCHAIN": "1.79.0-aarch64-apple-darwin" },
 "verus-analyzer.procMacro.server": "/Users/username/.rustup/toolchains/1.79.0-aarch64-apple-darwin/libexec/rust-analyzer-proc-macro-srv",